choderalab/modelforge/docs/training.rst

 Splitting Strategies
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The recommended splitting strategy for datasets in `modelforge` is to randomly split the dataset into 80% training, 10% validation, and 10% test set based on molecules.
-This approach ensures that different conformations of a molecule are always part of the same split, thereby avoiding data leakage.
+The dataset splitting strategy is crucial for ensuring that the model generalizes well to unseen data.
+The recommended approach in *modelforge* is to randomly split the dataset into 80% training, 10% validation, and 10% test sets, based on molecules rather than individual conformations.
+This ensures that different conformations of the same molecule are consistently assigned to the same split, preventing data leakage and ensuring robust model evaluation.

-`modelforge` also provides other splitting strategies, including:
+*Modelforge* also provides other splitting strategies, including:

 - :class:`~modelforge.dataset.utils.FirstComeFirstServeStrategy`: Splits the dataset based on the order of records (molecules).
 - :class:`~modelforge.dataset.utils.RandomSplittingStrategy`: Splits the dataset randomly based on conformations.